-By working as a staff writer for a number of very big, successful blogs, I had a huge amount of knowledge to draw on when I launched my own blog in July 2009, Aliventures.
+By working as a staff writer for a number of very big, successful blogs, I had a huge amount of knowledge to draw on when I launched my own blog, Aliventures.
 It’s taken me under a month to get 150 subscribers – whereas it took me nearly five months to do the same with my first blog.

 Could you gain paid experience in something directly relevant to your entrepreneurial dreams, by working as a freelancer?
 This might mean freelancing in:

 - Graphic design